UniMath/agda-unimath/src/foundation-core/extensions-span-diagrams.lagda.md

 ### Extensions by morphisms of arrows on the left

-Consider a span diagram `s` given by
+Consider a span diagram `𝒮` given by

 ```text
        f       g
   A <----- S -----> B
 ```

 and a [morphism of arrows](foundation.morphisms-arrows.md) `h : hom-arrow f' f` as indicated in the diagram

 ```text
           h₀       g